KingMark619/BOW/README.md

-# BOW
+# WeChat Mini Program
-- WeChat mini program
+- WeChat mini program ( best of wuhan )
 - VueJs ( like) based framework for mini web applications that runs inside WeChat
 - trending in china with over 200 millions user